deankiwi/crossword-ai/README.md

 - words that people know

 ## Could we make a crossword more personal?
-- maybe taylor the words to be related to that person
+- maybe tailor the words to be related to that person

 ## Creating own board (WIP)